-Some of the most popular places to play poker on the Las Vegas Strip include the poker rooms at Bellagio, Aria, and The Mirage.
-Off the strip, The Orleans and Downtown Las Vegas’ Binion’s Gambling Hall often top the list of players’ favorites.
+Some of the most popular places to play poker on the Las Vegas Strip include the poker rooms at Bellagio, Aria and The Mirage.
+Off the Strip, The Orleans offers plenty for locals and those looking to get away from the hustle and bustle of the Strip.

 History of online poker in Nevada